Foso/MealApp/Readme.md

 # MealApp

 This is an example project that is using a shared Kotlin Multiplatform project between an Android and an iOS project.
 The Android App is using Jetpack Compose for UI and the iOS App is using SwiftUI.
+Please be aware that i just started learning Compose and SwiftUI, so there a lot of things to improve.

 | Android Overview | Details1 |  Details2 |
 | ------------------ | --------------------------- | ------------------ |